 Index Learning Program actively engages with and reflects upon the role of learning within contemporary art today.
 Using the questions, premises, contradictions of contemporary art and artists as a starting point, the program focuses on developing curiosity, dialogue and meaningful exchange, with reflective and open-ended outcomes.

-Three nodes have been developed within the learning program, Kids Looking Busy: Decluttering the visual tropes of learning, investigating the cliches and visual cues of pedagogy, The (missing) Sign and the (lonely) Signifier reflecting critically on the role of language and signs within our own working methodologies and lastly And Tomorrow And: Artists manifest futures is a workshop based research with young people on artists manifestos and future making.
+Three nodes have been developed within the learning program, Kids Looking Busy: Decluttering the visual tropes of learning, investigating the cliches and visual cues of pedagogy, The (missing) Sign and the (lonely) Signifier reflecting critically on the role of language and signs within our own working methodologies and lastly And Tomorrow And is a workshop based research with young people on artists manifestos and future making.
 Each node intersects but also addresses a specific question which reflects the activities of the learning program.
-Working towards the Autumn exhibition and seminar, And Tomorrow And, the ongoing process of articulation and amplification of learning practices, is one of the driving forces of the institution’s work.
+The exhibition and seminar, And Tomorrow And was part of the ongoing process of articulation and amplification of learning practices.
+This is one of the driving forces of the institution’s work.

-During 2018 the learning program is one of the major focuses of Index.
-Existing in and out of the gallery space, in collaboration with artists, schools and higher education institutions, the program is activated and invites the sharing of knowledges through the Teen Advisory Board, Index Residents, Open Workshops, Reading Circle and Mini-Residents.
+The learning program is one of the major focuses of Index.
+Existing in and out of the gallery space, in collaboration with artists, schools and higher education institutions, the program is activated and invites the sharing of knowledges through the Index Teen Advisory Board and Index Residents.

 For further information or to arrange a meeting, please contact Emmeli Person, .